ArinCheng/chengyayun.github.io/README.md

 ### **Biography** <span id="Biography"> </span>
 Yayun Cheng was born in Anhui, China, in 1990.
 He received the B.S. degree in Applied Physics from [Hefei University of Technology](http://www.hfut.edu.cn/){:target="_blank"} (HFUT), Hefei, China, in 2012, and the Ph.D. degree in Electronic Engineering from [Huazhong University of Science and Technology](http://www.hust.edu.cn){:target="_blank"} (HUST), Wuhan, China, in 2018.

-He is currently a Postdoctoral Research Fellow with the Department of Engineering Physics, [Tsinghua University](http://www.tsinghua.edu.cn/){:target="_blank"}, Beijing, China and also with the [National Engineering Laboratory for Dangerous Articles and Explosives Detection Technologies](), Beijing, China, since 2019.
+He is currently a Postdoctoral Fellow with the Department of Engineering Physics, [Tsinghua University](http://www.tsinghua.edu.cn/){:target="_blank"}, Beijing, China and also with the [National Engineering Laboratory for Dangerous Articles and Explosives Detection Technologies](), Beijing, China, since 2019.

 ---
 ### **Research** <span id="Research"> </span> [[^]](#Top)